xliusufe/xliusufe.github.io/README.md

 - R packages
   - All my R packages called C/C++ to implement inner loop to speed up the computation
-  - Details can be fount in [Softwares](https://xliusufe.github.io/cv/Softwares.html)
+  - Details can be found in [Softwares](https://xliusufe.github.io/cv/Softwares.html)

 ## Skills/R